Helm Best Practices and Recommendations

 You cannot upgrade or delete CRDs with Helm.

-You cannot perform a –dry-run install to test if your chart works with Kubernetes without actually installing anything.
+You also cannot perform a –dry-run install to test if your chart works with Kubernetes without actually installing anything.
 The dry run would require the CRD to actually get installed so that the other objects in your chart get recognized on a dry run.
 But that defeats the purpose of not installing anything.
 Without the CRD, any objects in your chart that want to use this Custom Resource will fail on a dry run test.